 South Dakota Marijuana Dispensary Guide

-Flandreau Tribe Will Open South Dakota’s First Marijuana Dispensary
+Flandreau Tribe Opens South Dakota’s First Marijuana Dispensary

-The first marijuana dispensary in South Dakota history will open next week in Moody County.
+The first marijuana dispensary in South Dakota history is open in Moody County.

 Members of the Flandreau Santiee Sioux Tribe announced Friday they have opened it’s medical marijuana program, they’re accepting applications for medical marijuana ID cards and they will open their first retail location and begin selling cannabis Thursday, the day medical marijuana becomes legal in South Dakota.